-The department of Integrative Physiology solicits scholarship applications from woman undergraduate students with outstanding academic and research accomplishments.
-The applicant must be a female junior or senior IPHY major (1) with at least a 3.2 GPA and (2) currently conducting independent research related to exercise physiology or human performance under the supervision of an IPHY faculty.
-Each recipient will be awarded $2,500 to support one of more of the following: (1) travel to present at scientific meetings, (2) stipend for research, and/or (3) research supplies.
+The department of Integrative Physiology solicits scholarship applications from women undergraduate students with outstanding academic and research accomplishments.
+The applicant must be a female junior or senior IPHY major (1) with at least a 3.2 GPA and (2) currently conducting independent research under the supervision of an IPHY faculty.
+Each recipient will be awarded $2,500 to support one or more of the following: (1) travel to present at scientific meetings, (2) stipend for research, and/or (3) research supplies.
 Honors students are highly encouraged to apply.
 Please submit the following electronic files to Dr. Rodger Kram (firstname.lastname@example.org).

 2. A copy of your unofficial transcript

-3. A one-page essay explaining (1) the scientific significance of your current research project, (2) how your career goal is benefited by your research experience, and (3) a budget on how you plan to use this scholarship
+3. A one-page essay explaining (1) the significance your current research project and methods to be used, (2) how your career goal is benefited by your research experience, and (3) a budget on how you plan to use this scholarship

 4. A letter of recommendation from the IPHY faculty supervising your research